3dfxScorpion/pandemic/pandemicProject/MenuClass/README.txt

 -- Derrick(3dfxScorpion)

 to do:
-  Implement command menu for starters...
+  Associate switch/case decision tree to appropriate command menu